jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Charles's Royalist Army was mostly nobles who hired foreign mercenaries and suspected the Parliamentarians had gone mad.

 After four years of gruesome battles and bloodshed, Charles lost.
 He was held under arrest while rules for a less powerful "constitutional monarchy" were being made by the victors.
 Charles then escaped, hired a new army, and fought the Second English Civil War (1648–1649).
 Charles lost again.

 The Parliamentarians were now enraged.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/7Cx2kkgO5_Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _Before Rousseau's new philosophy, the people had a hard time justifying being player gods._

-They forgot about making a constitutional monarchy, and instead sign a warrant charging Charles for crimes against the English people.
+They forgot about making a constitutional monarchy, and instead signed a warrant charging Charles for crimes against the English people.
 These newly minted player gods wanted all the levers of power.

 Charles didn't budge.
 The ruling philosophy said he was king.
 The Bible—his father's Bible!, the ultimate rulebook!—said so in plain English.
 So, Charles refused to speak to the court; a father doesn't answer to his children.